JoDePe/Cooking-with-Stainless-Steel-Pans/README.md

 This repository contains XML files following DITA rules related to cooking with stainless steel pans.
 The content was created to address common challenges and provide guidance on stainless steel cookware.
 The idea for this documentation came after a week of burning my own food.

+All topics in this repository have been converted into HTML5 pages using DITA Open Toolkit.

 Currently, this repository includes:
 - [One Task topic](How-to-cook-with-Stainless-Steel-Pans.dita)
 - [One Concept topic](WhyStainlessSteel.dita)